jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 This is handy for being able to change the way systems connect to each other, when for instance a piece of the system is discontinued or replaced, or to offer an easy way to connect new pieces of system to existing interfaces.

 I think the terms loose coupling or high coupling are inaccurate terms.
-I think a better way to describe it would be clear coupling or unclear coupling.
+I think a better way to describe it might be clear coupling or unclear coupling.

 The thing with high and low coupling is not necessarily that there are more or less connection points in either situation, but that in case of what is called low coupling, it is clearer to see at what points systems connect and a limit is imposed onto at what points systems could connect.